Fox's Book of Martyrs

 Among these was young La Force (afterwards the famous Marshal de la Force) a child about ten years of age, whose deliverance was

 exceedingly remarkable.
-His father, his elder brother, and he himself were
+His father, his elder brother, and he himself were seized together by the Duke of Anjou's soldier.

-three, and struck them at random, when they all fell, and lay one upon another.
+These murderers flew at all three, and struck them at random, when they all

-The youngest did not receive a single blow, but appearing as if he was dead,
+fell, and lay one upon another.
+The youngest did not receive a single blow, but

-escaped the next day; and his life, thus wonderfully preserved, lasted four
+appearing as if he was dead, escaped the next day; and his life, thus

-score and five years.
+wonderfully preserved, lasted four score and five years.

 "Many